jonaslanzlinger/software-city-project/week-1-README.md

 * Blocks are grouped (project)
 From this we could see which classes are fixated by the eyes the longest.

+## Issues & Proposal
+* I want to introduce Treshholds into the visualization (e.g. display a building red, if metric-X > 200), but that doesn't seem to be trivial to do on own customized metrics.
+In the standard metrics you can just add new Treshholds but in own metrics you need to code that into the scripting files.
+There is no real documentation for that.
+* Sonargraph in general is a great tool for analyzing and visualizing a software project.
+But since we want to introduce our own metrics it becomes a little bit clumsy.
+* As far as I know, multiple metrics are not supported by Sonargraph's Treemaps.
+If this is indeed the case I strongly propose to use a different tool.
+Since we only want to display biometric data that is annotated to the code-blocks or classes, I think the best way to do this is to reflext that on the collected data: E.g. "in class Dog.java the eye fixated on line 22 for 187ms" would translate to the data "Dog.java,22,187".
+Since we don't need to analyze the structure of the code, this would suffice.
+Therefore you could read that data, aggregate it and draw it (...or write into a file that can be imported by a visual drawing software).

 # ToDo's for week 2:
 * Investigate Sonargraph capabilities:
   * Explore visualization of multiple metrics simultaneously